All blog posts

 • Personalize offers and campaigns based on different CLV tiers

-In this post, I will guide you through a simple and effective way to calculate Customer Lifetime Value that doesn’t require any fancy modeling or machine learning.
-By the end of this post, I hope you will have developed some basic intuition about CLV that you can start incorporating into your own store and operations.
+By the end of this post, we hope you will have developed some basic intuition about CLV that you can start incorporating into your own store and operations.
 This guide assumes you’ve made a backup of all your Shopify data, or have some way to access the metrics and values we describe here.
-For everyone else you can get these for free for your store with our data science app Segments.
+For everyone else you can get these for free for your store with our Shopify customer analytics app Segments.

 Without further ado, here’s the formula: